Abner-NM/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 2: 2-bring_me_home - changes the working directory to a user’s home directory Script 3: 3-listfiles - Display current directory contents in a long format Script 4: 4-listmorefiles - Display current directory contents, including hidden files (starting with .).
-Use the long format
+Use the long format Script 5: 5-listfilesdigitonly - Display current directory contents:Long format, with user and group IDs displayed numerically and hidden files (starting with .)